 The Wineries transform the grapes produced by the growers or on their estates in white, red or rosé quality wines of various typologies.
 In order to obtain the certification of DOK or IĠT quality, the wineries need to adhere to strict production protocols.

-THE AGRICULTURAL DIRECTORATE
+THE AGRICULTURE DIRECTORATE

 The Directorate monitors and controls the whole process from the vineyard to the market by performing inspections at vineyards, inspections at grape harvest, sampling and certification at an accredited laboratory and finally checks at market level.